[CHRONOLOGY] 1975: We're Tired Of Making Love

 Ref: p211 – Another parallel between Hawkwind and Black Sabbath is their shared fondness for songs about drugs, although Sabbath’s most famous trio – ‘Hand Of Doom’, ‘Sweet Leaf’ and ‘Snowblind’ – predate Hawkwind’s – ‘Reefer Madness’, ‘Hassan I Sahba’ and ‘Flying Doctor’.

-Ref: p212 - "4 - For example, Neil Young’s hippie homily ‘After The Goldrush'" Other songs from the same period promising salvation from the stars include Jefferson Airplane's 'Have You Seen The Saucers?' and Judee Sill's 'Enchanted Sky Machines'.
+Ref: p212 - "4 - For example, Neil Young’s hippie homily ‘After The Goldrush'" Other songs from the same period promising salvation from the stars include Jefferson Airplane's 'Have You Seen The Saucers?', Judee Sill's 'Enchanted Sky Machines' and Paul St. John's 'Flying Saucers Have Landed'.

 [CHRONOLOGY] 1976: Maybe It Was Only An Hallucination